indyracer/thisisthemodernweb/thisishtml5/README.md

 	* Each HTML5 element should have semantic meaning.
 If you add a `<div>` or `<span>` you should be ready to justify your decision.
 	* Your page must validate as HTML5 using the [w3c Validator](http://validator.w3.org).
 Among other things, this means you may not use things such as `<font>` or `<b>` tags, or the `background` attribute on your `<body>`.
 (Don't worry, we'll make our page look pretty later.)
 	* Be original, and create your page without looking at the source for other pages in the project (other than the one linked above).
-5. When you're done, `git add` new files, then commit and push all changes to your fork (include a usefule message with your commit), and [create a pull request](https://help.github.com/articles/creating-a-pull-request/) so your changes can be merged into the main repo.
+5. When you're done, `git add` new files, then commit and push all changes to your fork (include a useful message with your commit), and [create a pull request](https://help.github.com/articles/creating-a-pull-request/) so your changes can be merged into the main repo.
 When pushing, not that you need to push to the `gh-pages` branch.
-6. Wait for your changes to be pulled, and then look for your page on [the project page](http://chrisbay.github.io/thisisthemodernweb/)!
+6. Wait for your changes to be pulled, and then look for your page on [the project page](http://launchcode-rebootu.github.io/thisisthemodernweb/)!
 7. Well done.
 Time to [dive into some CSS](https://github.com/chrisbay/thisisthemodernweb/tree/gh-pages/thisiscss3)!

 ###Resources